 The number of people in Africa without access to electricity remain staggering and unchanging with every report—around 640 million people don’t have access to a grid.
-And even when some of people do have access the electricity supply is unreliable and unstable.
+And even when some of the people do have access the electricity supply is unreliable and unstable.

 It’s a problem across the continent.
-The most consistent and promising approach to tackling this huge obstacle to development has come with the off-grid pay-as-you-go solar power model, now called PayGo.
+The most consistent and promising approach to tackling this huge obstacle to development has come with the off-grid pay-as-you-go solar power model, now called PayGo solar.
 The sector started out in East Africa built around combining the improving and increasingly cost-effective solar technology with the region’s mobile money advantage, thanks to the successful reach of Safaricom’s M-Pesa in Kenya.

 Also on the panel with Moore in Toronto was the musician Akon, who has famously been building a solar power business for a few years in several African countries.
 His latest initiative to to develop a crypto-currency to get round the difficulties with payments and boosting financial inclusion.

 PayGo solar isn’t just reliant on classic mobile money solutions.
 In some countries it’s being used with local bank partnerships such as in Nigeria or with credit bureaus in India, for example.